 According to the Facts on File Dictionary of Education, a curriculum guide differs from a lesson plan in that it includes “one or more aspects of curriculum and instruction, such as philosophy, policies, aims, objectives, subject matter, resources and processes” (p.138), while a lesson plan “ includes the instructional objectives and methods for a particular functional unit or period of instruction” (p.
 271).
-The Social Sciences, Health, and Education Library (SSHEL) has many materials containing lesson plans, primarily in the form of curriculum guides, in both print and microfiche formats.
+The Social Sciences, Health, and Education Library (SSHEL) has many materials containing lesson plans, primarily in the form of curriculum guides.
 However, lesson plans can also be found on various websites.
-This guide explains how to find lesson plans in print, online, and on microfiche.
+This guide explains how to find lesson plans in print and online.

 Many lesson plans are embedded within curriculum guides.
 If you are looking for lesson plans on a specific topic, see the Guide to the Curriculum Collection which includes a “Call Number Guide by Subject.”
 Find the call number that corresponds to your subject.
 For example, if your subject is American history, the call number will be 973.
-Then you can either use the Online Library Catalog and run a call number search to see titles within that call number range, or you can browse bookshelves in the Curriculum Collection in Room 112, Main Library.
+Then you can either use the Library Catalog and run a call number search to see titles within that call number range, or you can browse the Curriculum Collection bookshelves in Room 101, Main Library.
 Curriculum guides are shelved separately from the textbooks and other materials and begin with the prefix “CURR.”
-Look at the Map of the School (S-) and Curriculum Room to determine where they are located.
+Look at the Map of the Social Sciences, Health, and Education Library to determine where they are located.